quasarframework/quasar/docs/src/pages/start/vs-code-configuration.md

 ---
-title: Configure VS Code for use with Quasar
+title: Configure VS Code
+desc: How to configure VSCode for best usage with Quasar.
 ---

 ::: tip